 The OPC Foundation closely cooperates with organizations and associations from various branches.
 Specific information models of other standardization organizations are mapped onto OPC UA and thus become portable.
 The organizations define "what" shall be communicated.
-OPC UA delivers "how" through its secure and effective transport and offers access priviliges and generic interoperability.
-Thus communication across branches and domains is made possible without sacrificing particular, semantic, branch-specific objects and types.
+OPC UA delivers "how"

 COLLABORATIONS